4thParty/hubot-dynamic-conversation/README.md

 #### NB

 Currently, the v0.1.4 of the [hubot-rocketchat](https://github.com/RocketChat/hubot-rocketchat) does not properly support attachment.
-To add the attachment support use my fork of the [hubot-rocketchat](https://github.com/ngenerio/hubot-rocketchat).
+To add the attachment support use this fork of the [hubot-rocketchat](https://github.com/ngenerio/hubot-rocketchat).

 Change the version number of hubot-rocketchat in your package.json to: https://github.com/ngenerio/hubot-rocketchat#a86a49244b87a73596fbc05f311e5d5c85737fa1 or use https://github.com/RocketChat/hubot-rocketchat/commit/72bbf02d519b5dedb2b8e45e093fe2b0b23df9b3

 Check the [example.coffee](https://github.com/4thParty/hubot-dynamic-conversation/blob/master/example.coffee) for more information.

-The converstaion with the user is built around the concept of message models.
+The conversation with the user is built around the concept of message models.

 ```javascript
 // message model